-No. Task HLT ALT Quantitative

-expression

-1. Which one of Analyze the All students +

-the group chart charts visually detected the

-is the most then picking the characteristics of

-suitable to chart that has the group charts.

-represent the similar modal They compared

-class' chart? clump, maximum and contrasted the

-or minimum group charts based

-value, or on those

-distribution of characteristics.

-blue and pink

-dots.

-2. Which one of Analyze the +

-the group chart charts visually

-is the least then picking the

-suitable to chart that has

-represent the different modal

-class chart? clump, maximum

-What can you or minimum

-do to make it value, or

-more suitable? distribution of

-blue and pink

-dots.
+No. Task HLT ALT Quantitative expression 1.
+Which one of the group chart is the most suitable to represent the class' chart?
+Analyze the charts visually then picking the chart that has similar modal clump, maximum or minimum value, or distribution of blue and pink dots.
+All students detected the characteristics of the group charts.
+They compared and contrasted the group charts based on those characteristics. + 2.
+Which one of the group chart is the least suitable to represent the class chart?
+What can you do to make it more suitable?
+Analyze the charts visually then picking the chart that has different modal clump, maximum or minimum value, or distribution of blue and pink dots. +